SubhamTyagi/android-ocr/README.md

 An OCR app that can recognize texts on image.

-This App is based on <a href="https://github.com/tesseract-ocr/tesseract/blob/master/README.md">Tesseract 4 </a> and its is first app which is based on Tesseract 4.
+This App is based on <a href="https://github.com/tesseract-ocr/tesseract/blob/master/README.md">Tesseract 5 </a> and it was the first app which was based on Tesseract 4.
 This app is made possible by a library [Tesseract4Android](https://github.com/adaptech-cz/Tesseract4Android).

 ## 🚀<font color="#2467d6"><b>Features</b></font>